DSP3-apps/ncea-frontend/README.md

-│   ├── schema             // To identify all the schema related to Joi │   ├── services           // The definition of api clients and api handlers can be found heres │   │   └── handlers       // Contains all the API handlers, each endpoint will have its asynchronous │   ├── types              // To declare the custom type definitions │   ├── utils              // utils contains common utility and helper reusable methods that can be used by controllers function
+│   ├── schema             // To identify all the schema related to Joi │   ├── services           // The definition of api clients and api handlers can be found heres │   │   └── handlers       // Contains all the API handlers, each endpoint will have its asynchronous │   ├── utils              // utils contains common utility and helper reusable methods that can be used by controllers function
 │   ├── views              // All server-rendered nunjucks templates, partials and helpers │   │   ├── layout         // Contains the basic customized layout of the template